WizardOfArc/helpfulLinksAndTips/tips/public_speaking_and_related/richard_zeoli_7_principles.md

 Want to learn more on being an effective speaker?
 Watch our free webcast on delivering your message with authority and confidence.

 ### About the Author
-**Richard Zeoli** is the founder and president of RZC Impact, an executive communications training firm.
+**Richard Zeoli** is the founder and president of **RZC Impactx**, an executive communications training firm.
 He is the author of The 7 Principles of Public Speaking (Skyhorse Publishing) and is a Visiting Associate at the Eagleton Institute of Politics at Rutgers University in New Jersey.
 For more information, visit [RZC Impact](http://www.rzcimpact.com)